cloudmesh/client/docs/source/aws.rst

 ===============================================================================

 Starting an AWS EC2 instance is easy on Cloudmesh client with a few steps.
-This instruction guides you how to to register AWS account on Cloudmesh client and get access to a machine once it's running.
+This instruction guides you how to register AWS account on Cloudmesh client and get access to a machine once it's running.
 It may take 5 minutes.

 .. note:: If you need to install cloudmesh client, please visit :ref:`Quick